development-laboratories/guides/publish-npm-package.md

 |----|-------|
 |7.5.2 |12.22.12|

+## Create GitHub Repository

 The first thing we are going to want to do is create a simple project which will become our custom pacakge.
 Go to [GitHub](https://github.com/) and create and account if needed.

-Once you are logged in let's create a new repository and clone that to your local machine, navigate to the directory, and open a bash shell then type:
+Once you are logged in let's create a new repository and clone that to your local machine.

+# Initialize Project

+Navigate to the directory on your machine, open a bash shell then type:

 ```bash
 npm init